There are certain customer service skills that every employee must master if they are forward-facing with customers.

 4. Knowledge of the Product

-It's not that every single team member should be able to build your product from scratch, but rather they should know the ins and outs of how your product works, just like a customer who uses it everyday would.
+It’s not that every single team member should be able to build your product from scratch, but rather they should know the ins and outs of how your product works, just like a customer who uses it every day would.
+Every new Help Scout employee, for example, is trained on customer support during their first or second week on the job — it’s a critical component of our employee onboarding process.

 Without knowing your product from front-to-back, you won't know how to help customers when they run into problems.